This page will help you navigate the process of purchasing an industrial/commercial blast pot for your specific business needs.

 Pressure Release Benefits

-This is great for set-ups that utilize an automatic overhead fee of abrasive into the blast pot when it’s depressurized.
+This is great for set-ups that utilise an automatic overhead fee of abrasive into the blast pot when it’s depressurised.

 Pressure Hold Disadvantages